florianf/kosmtik-project-editor/README.md

 # General Info kosmtik-project-editor

 Add basic project editing capabilities to your Kosmtik project.

-Because of it's immaturity the plugin isn't published via NPM yet, this may happen in the feature.
+Because of it's immaturity the plugin isn't published via NPM yet, this may happen in the future.

 # Features